-If you successfully pass all of the elements of the assessment process, you will be given upon a successful medical, vetting and references and it's important that you don't hand in your notice or make any other firm plans until you receive a formal offer of employment from us.
+If you successfully pass all of the elements of the assessment process, you will be given a conditional offer of employment.
+This is conditional upon a successful medical, vetting and references and it's important that you don't hand in your notice or make any other firm plans until you receive a formal offer of employment from us.